Building the 1/72 Scale Italeri's A-10C with a comic twist.

 The Italeri A-10C is still the best A-10 in 1/72 scale out there.
 It’s not perfect, but it’s actually a very nice kit with a good level of detail.
 I built it pretty much out of the box, except for adding some Eduard cockpit interior, an Aires seat, Res-Kit wheels, a Master Brass cannon, and Eduard ordnance.

 The photos below show some of the initial stages of the build.
-I just added some rivets by hand in some of the panels.
-Everything else was just a straight forward build.
+I just added some rivets by hand to some of the panels.
+Everything else was just a straightforward build.

-The really exciting part about this model was actually all the painting and weathering.
-I started with black basing and pre-shading, and then moved to apply the two tones of gray.
-I used MRP 038 – Light Gray FS36375 for the light gray, and MRP 097 – U.S. Dark Ghost Grey FS36320 for the dark one.
-The photos below show the overall painting process up to the application of both tones.
+What made this model truly fun was the painting and weathering process.
+I began by black basing and pre-shading, then proceeded to apply two shades of gray.
+Specifically, I utilized MRP 038 – Light Gray FS36375 for the lighter shade and MRP 097 – U.S. Dark Ghost Grey FS36320 for the darker one.
+The images below depict the painting progression leading up to the application of both shades.

 Once the model was painted, I moved on to use airbrush stencils to simulate stains and paint fading.
 I used different tones of gray, but you can get very creative with these.